 The term “linear” means a shape or movement in a straight line.
 So, a linear foot measurement is a straight line measurement.
 For example, width, height, and thickness measurements in feet are all examples of linear foot measurements.

 Linear footage is a measure of length and is commonly used to measure an object or material’s length.
 You might also see this measurement referred to as a lineal foot.

-Linear feet and the length in feet are the same measurements, so one foot is one linear foot.
+Linear feet and the length in feet are the same measurements, so one foot is equal to one linear foot.

 You might see some supplies sold using this measurement.
 For example, flooring, lumber, fencing, and fabrics are commonly sold by the linear foot.